 Tax relief for investments in shares in newly or recently-created companies, and tax exemption for reinvestments of these shares

 - A tax relief has been introduced in Spain for amounts paid during the tax period to subscribe shares in newly or recently-created companies that comply with certain requirements.
-The tax relief, which is applied on the part of the PIT liability corresponding to the state, is a tax credit of 30%.
+The tax relief, which is applied on the part of the PIT liability corresponding to the state, is a 30% tax credit.
 The tax base for the tax relief is the acquisition value of the shares, up to an annual limit of EUR 60,000.

 - Capital gains generated from disposals of shares with respect to which the taxpayer has availed of the tax relief referred to above will be exempt from PIT if the total amount obtained from the disposal is reinvested in the acquisition of shares in newly or recently-created companies, provided that certain requirements are met.